jeybin/toastr/README.md

 * preventDuplicates(boolean)  - Default : true
 * rtl(boolean)  - Default : false
 * timeOut(integer)  - Default : 1000
+* redirectStatusCode(integer) - default : 302
+  use if you are using the redirect function

 ### Features